AhmedTohamy01/Countries-Dashboard/README.md

 Then we should be able to apply 3 levels of filters (individually or combined) to this data.

-First level: Search Filter:
+First level: Search Filter:<br>
 Where we can search in the countries name or capital or languages and display only the countries which have the search term in their name or capital or lanaguges.

-Second level: Region Filter:
+Second level: Region Filter:<br>
 Where we can filter the countries based on their region.

-Third Level: Population Filter:
+Third Level: Population Filter:<br>
 Where we can filter the countries based on their population number.
 </p>